goharbor/community/proposals/new/gc_perf_enhancement.md

 1. Checked – Garbage collection will follow the current behavior and delete tag files.
 2. Unchecked – Garbage collection will skip tag file deletion, improving performance.

-This option is intended as a temporary measure and will be removed in a future release.
-By then, most artifacts in Harbor will be tagless, eliminating the need for explicit user configuration.

 ## Non Goals